ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 * REST api port 30031
 * stream proxy port bootstrap: 31348, broker 0: 32489...

-To get access to the Admin console by using the IP address of the master pr proxy node and the port number of the service, which you can get using the kubectl get service information command like:
+To get access to the Admin console by using the IP address of the master proxy node and the port number of the service, which you can get using the kubectl get service information command like:
 ```
 kubectl get svc -n greencompute "greenkafka-ibm-eventstreams-admin-ui-proxy-svc" -o 'jsonpath={.spec.ports[?(@.name=="admin-ui-https")].nodePort}'